>TOPICS

 I see people who talk about religion constantly quarreling with one another.
 Hindus, Mussalmans, Brahmos, Saktas, Vaishnavas, and Saivas, are all quarreling with one another.
 They haven’t the intelligence to understand that He who is called Krishna is also Siva and the Primal Sakti and that it is He, again, who is called Jesus and Allah.
 5

-Ramakrishna even let himself initiate spiritual techniques by Islamic mystics.
+Ramakrishna even had himself initiated into spiritual techniques by Islamic mystics.
 He found that the goal of all these spiritual paths was the same: the dissolution of boundaries.
 Therefore, the absurdity of Vivekananda’s absolutization of Advaita-Vedanta philosophy as the ’state religion‘ lies in the fact, that he has made the consciousness of the unity of Atman and Brahman into a distinguishing and differentiating feature of Hinduism, which must now be aggressively defended.

 Hindudom